blainehansen/validate/README.md

 ### `uint: Validator<number>`

-Decodes numbers if they have no decimal component and are positive.
+Validates numbers if they have no decimal component and are positive.

 ```ts
 v.uint.validate(1) === Ok(1)